jasonraynorris/DEVASC_200-901_STUDY/exam_material/1_4/README.md

 5. Release + Maintenance - Release the code.

 <b>Agile Phases:</b>
-1. (Compressed Waterfall Phases)
+1. (Compressed Waterfall Phases) + Get Customer Feedback
-2. (Compressed Waterfall Phases)
+2. (Compressed Waterfall Phases) + Get Customer Feedback
-3. (Compressed Waterfall Phases)
+3. (Compressed Waterfall Phases) + Get Customer Feedback
-4. (Compressed Waterfall Phases)
+4. (Compressed Waterfall Phases) + Get Customer Feedback
-5. (Compressed Waterfall Phases)
+5. (Compressed Waterfall Phases) + Get Customer Feedback
 6. Release to Market - Customer, Stakeholder, and Consumer get the product.

-This gives us an early look at our product to determine if we are developing in the right direction.
+This gives the customer an early look at the product to determine if we are developing in the right direction.

+Key disadvantages:
+1. There is potential for scope creeping.
+2. There has been no feedback during this process from the consumers.

 <hr>
 <h6>Section 1.4.3</h6>